 Second Stop : River

-It was one of the very cold nights in Tromsø, Norway.
+It was one of the very cold nights in Tromsø and I really wish I had known what to pack for Norway winters.
 The tour group and I were seated around a bonfire, next to a bay.
 The sound of the waves hitting the shore gently were so soothing and pleasant.
 We were sipping hot chocolate while roasting the pink marshmallows on the bonfire.
-And the northern lights danced above us in the sky. ✨
+And the northern lights danced above us in the sky.

 No, this is not a scene out of a fairy tale or a romantic novel.
 It was also not from a movie.
 It was something that I lived when I visited Tromsø.